qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

   :guilabel:`Browse` button.
 * Save the layer under :kbd:`exercise_data/residential_development/`, as :kbd:`swellendam_farms.shp`.
-* Check the :guilabel:`Add saved file to map` box in the :guilabel:`Save vector layer as...` dialog.
+* Check the :guilabel:`Add saved file to map` box.
-* Click :guilabel:`OK`.
-It will tell you that :kbd:`Export to vector file has been completed`.
 * Click :guilabel:`OK`.

 Now we've got the :guilabel:`farms` twice, but we only need the one we just